defold/doc/docs/en/manuals/scene-editing.md

 - one cyan center square handle to move the object only in the screen space,
 - 3 red, green and blue arrows along each axis to move the object only along the given X, Y or Z axis.
-- 3 red, green and blue square handles to move the object only on the given plane, e.g. X-Y (blue) and (visible if rotating the camera in 3D) X-Z (green) and Y-Z (red) planes.
+- 3 red, green and blue square handles (outlined with a transparent fill) to move the object only on the given plane, e.g. X-Y (blue) and (visible if rotating the camera in 3D) X-Z (green) and Y-Z (red) planes.

 #### Rotate tool